nullstare/ReiLua/API.md

 > buffer = RL.LoadBuffer( data{} buffer, int type )

 Load Buffer.
-Type should be one of the Buffer types
+Type should be one of the Buffer types.
+Empty buffer will set data to NULL.

 - Success return Buffer